We at the Myles Junior Think Tank are never surprised by power blackouts.

-In proposing lunar power as the solution, we are not so simple as to believe that the present moon, as constituted, has not carried its fair share of the energy burden.
+In proposing lunar power as the best solution, we are not so simple as to believe that the present moon, as constituted, has carried its fair share of the energy burden.
 What we propose is a change in the moon itself.

-Inspired by the example of the artist Christo (1935- ), who has draped Australia’s coast, a Colorado valley, two California counties, several Florida islands, and Berlin’s Reichstag, in fashionable cloth, we are suggesting that the moon—or at least that part of it that faces the earth—be wrapped in tinfoil.
-Thus the rays of the sun that hit the moon would be reflected onto the earth, increasing our solar power by as much as ten percent.
+Inspired by the example of the artist Christo (1935- ), who has draped Australia’s coast, a Colorado valley, two California counties, several Florida islands, and even Berlin’s Reichstag, in fashionable cloth, we are suggesting that the moon—or at least that part of it that faces the earth—be wrapped in tinfoil.
+Thus the rays of the sun that hit the moon would be reflected onto the earth, outstripping our solar power by as much as ten percent.

 A quick phone call to our colleagues at NASA confirmed our surmise that this project is feasible within two years, given adequate federal funding; moreover, the folks there agreed that this plan seems to be an efficient, environmentally responsible use of the discarded tinfoil that presently litters our garbage dumps.
 However, they pointed out that the moon goes through phases.
 In the jargon of the energy industry, it does not always run at full capacity.